defi-wonderland/handbook/docs/development/research/onboarding/knowledge-base/core/evm.md

     - The EIP is refined publicly, with the community (and EIP editors) giving feedback for at least 45 days.
     - If it gains traction and thorough discussion, an editor can move it to **Last Call**.
 4. **Last Call**
     - The final chance for any major change.
-Typically lasts 14 days unless there’s a substantial revision.
+Typically lasts 14 days unless there's a substantial revision.
     - If no major objection arises, the EIP can be marked **Final**.
 5. **Final**
-    - Means “it’s done on paper.”
+    - Means "it's done on paper."
 For a **Core** EIP, being Final does **not** guarantee immediate activation on the network.
 Instead, it often waits for an upcoming upgrade (fork) that includes it.
-    - Some EIPs remain “finalized” only on an application level (e.g., an ERC standard that dApps can optionally adopt).
+    - Some EIPs remain "finalized" only on an application level (e.g., an ERC standard that dApps can optionally adopt).

 Additionally:

-- **Stagnant**: If there’s no activity for 6+ months, the EIP becomes inactive.
+- **Stagnant**: If there's no activity for 6+ months, the EIP becomes inactive.
 - **Withdrawn**: The author retracts it.
-- **Living**: A special permanent-draft status for “evergreen” EIPs like EIP-1.
+- **Living**: A special permanent-draft status for "evergreen" EIPs like EIP-1.

 :::tip
 It is *super* useful to be updated with the EIPs, for doing that, we recommend you check out [EIPs.wtf](https://www.eips.wtf/), [EIP.Fun](http://EIP.Fun) and [EIPs Insight](https://eipsinsight.com/).
 Also, if interested in discussing, you should refer to [Ethereum Magicians Forum](https://ethereum-magicians.org/) —it is the primary place to discuss EIPs with other devs/researchers.